liampshaw/liampshaw.github.io/publications.md

 permalink: /publications/
 ---

-I attempt to keep this reverse-chronological list up-to-date (last updated: 15 June 2023).
+I attempt to keep this reverse-chronological list up-to-date (last updated: 19 June 2023).
 More recent publications may be on [Google Scholar](https://scholar.google.com/citations?user=oaQPy0EAAAAJ).
-Articles are nearly all open access; links to preprints are included where they exist.
+Articles are nearly all open access; links to preprints are included where they exist. (+) denotes equal contribution (joint-first or joint-last authorship).

 ### 2023